apiverve/lemmatizer-API/README.md

 ```
 var query = {
-  "text": "The quick brown foxes jumped over the lazy dogs and other foxes"
+  "text": "The cats ran from door to door"
 };
 ```